-The Group's capital target is based on the current regulatory capital requirement of 13.8% CET1 and 18.8% total capital ratio.
-In addition, the Group defines a management buffer for the purpose of targeting and managing its capital position comfortably above the overall regulatory capital requirement.
+The Issuer's capital target is based on the current regulatory capital requirement of 13.9 per cent CET1 and 18.9 per cent total capital ratio.
+In addition, the Issuer defines a management buffer for the purpose of targeting and managing its capital position comfortably above the overall regulatory capital requirement.
 Determination of the management buffer is based on various current and forward-looking factors such as the economic and funding outlook, competitive issues, risk profile and business plan.
-The Group also aims to be in the highest category for risk-adjusted capital ratio, as determined and measured by the relevant credit rating agencies.
+The Issuer also aims to be in the highest category for risk-adjusted capital ratio, as determined and measured by the relevant credit rating agencies.

-As at 31 December 2020, the Group's total capital ratio was 25.1%, compared to 25.8% as at 31 December 2019.
-As at 31 December 2020, the Group's total CET 1 ratio was 23.2%, compared to 23.9% as at 31 December 2019.
-Further information can be found in note 47 in the 2020 Financial Statements.
+As at 31 December 2021, the Issuer's total capital ratio was 26.6 per cent, compared to 25.1 per cent as at 31 December 2020.
+As at 31 December 2021, the Group's total CET 1 ratio was 24.8 per cent, compared to 23.2 per cent as at 31 December 2020.
+Further information can be found in note 48 in the 2021 Financial Statements and in the Q1 2022 Interim Financial Statements, which are incorporated by reference into this Base Prospectus.